 5. Let The Right Ones In

 Your associations have a lot to do with where you’re at in every area of your life.
 The idea is to create an “advisory board” of friends who will lift you up, challenge you, inspire you and hold you accountable.
+People that tell you things are possible when others say they are impossible.

 Surround yourself with people who will have a positive influence on your life.
 Think of your associations in terms of assets and liabilities.
 People who are assets are mentors, or your guides to an increased identity.
 Look for people who have qualities that you want to develop in yourself and learn from them.
+The will help you turn the impossible, to possible.

 Keep in mind that people want to associate themselves with others who add to their lives.
 If you constantly bring value to others, you will be someone who others seek to associate with as well.

 The journey of doing the impossible will be at times frustrating and fulfilling, at times exasperating and enjoyable; but it will always be worthwhile.
+The most important thing is, don’t be afraid to fail.
+Dust your self off and keep going.
+Not every problem can be solved but there will always be a way around the barriers that are thrown in front of you.

 Patrick Bet-David is an entrepreneur, author and self-made success who emigrated from war-torn Iran to the U.S. and has made financial literacy his personal crusade.
 He is the founder and CEO of People Helping People (PHP).